Coresight-Group/vigil-ai/README.md

 **Step 4C: Transformer Layers (6 layers)**

-Self-attention allows each token to look at ALL other tokens and refine its meaning.
+The model has 6 transformer layers.
+In each layer, every token "looks at" all other tokens through self-attention.
+This allows words to understand their context.
+For example, "supply" learns it's related to "chain" because they frequently appear together.

 ```python
 # Layer 1: Self-Attention for "supply"